-In preparation for district-wide adoption of restorative practices, City Schools has made great strides in creating a strong foundation upon which this transformative practice may grow.
-Many schools have already received training in RP which has created a sizeable core of teachers and principals trained in, and using, restorative practices to varying degrees.
-These schools provide accessible models from which staff, parents and students can experience the successes of the practice and debunk commonly held opinions that this approach to education cannot work in City Schools.
-A growing body of central office staff have received RP training as well, including: school social workers, the office of 21st Century School Buildings, Student Support Liaisons, many Family and Community Engagement Liaisons, some Coordinated Early Intervening Services staff, the Office of Differentiated Learning and the entire Baltimore City School Police force.
+In preparation for district-wide adoption of restorative practices, City Schools has made great strides in creating a strong foundation upon which this transformative practices may grow.
+As mentioned, several Baltimore City schools have already adopted RP as a whole-school approach and are meeting with great success.
+These schools provide accessible models from which staff, parents and students can learn the successes of the practice and debunk commonly held opinions that this approach to education cannot work in Baltimore City.

+Beginning in the 2013-14 school year, additional schools adopted whole-school restorative practices initiatives which have created a sizeable core of teachers and principals trained in, and using, restorative practices to varying degrees.
+A growing body of central office staff have received RP training as well, including: school social workers, the office of 21st Century Schools, Student Support Liaisons, many Family and Community Engagement Liaisons, Coordinated Early Intervening Services and the entire Baltimore City School Police force.
 Open Society Institute-Baltimore also sponsored a comprehensive restorative practices training for area community partners and practitioners in June 2017 to ensure that an adequate cadre of providers exists to meet the increasing RP training and coaching needs of City Schools.
 These are but a few of the efforts underway that will enable City Schools to bring restorative practices to all schools, offices and programs over the next few years.